madetech/handbook/roles/engineer.md

 We need someone:

- - to regularly improve our process for delivering software
+ - to improve our process for delivering software
+ - to ensure we deliver our commitments
- - to ensure the done done completion of tasks
+ - to ensure commercial objectives of engagements are met

 ### +Mentor